ArmReference/recoveryservices-vaults/docs/schedulePolicy.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

+List of times of day this schedule has to be run.

 ### scheduleWeeklyFrequency

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-The number of times per week the schedule runs.
+At every number weeks this schedule has to be run.

 ## Outputs

 Name | Type | Description
 ---- | ---- | -----------
-schedulePolicy | object |
+schedulePolicy | object | Backup schedule specified as part of backup policy.

 ## Snippets